Essex turns back Eastside in 1A quarters

 “We’ve had that happen to us before,” Moore said.
 “We just kept telling the kids that as long as there was time on the clock, we had time to win the game.”

 Eastside led 35-30 at the half and 47-44 at the start of the fourth quarter.
-With 5:46 left, the Spartans had a 51-47 advantage and seemed in control.
+With 5:46 remaining in the game, the Spartans had a 51-47 advantage and seemed in control.

 Then the Trojans snatched control right back.